MicrosoftDocs/sql-docs/docs/relational-databases/diagnose-resolve-latch-contention.md

 > [!WARNING]
 > Increasing the number of files per filegroup may adversely affect performance of certain loads, such as loads with many large sort operations which spill memory to disk.

-If many PAGELATCH_UP waits are observed for PFS or SGAM pages in tempdb complete these steps to eliminate this bottleneck:
+If many PAGELATCH_UP waits are observed for PFS or SGAM pages in tempdb, complete these steps to eliminate this bottleneck:

 1. Add data files to tempdb so that the number of tempdb data files is equal to the number of processor cores in your server.